 Guide the student in his/her understanding of American culture.

 Keep in contact with the ESL Program Coordinator about changes or problems.

 Attend an ESL tutor training workshop series, held at regular intervals at the Wellesley Free Library and other locations.
 Workshops meet for 2+ hours weekly for a five week period.
 Check with the ESL Coordinator for additional training details.

 Round-table meetings and refresher training opportunities for tutors/teachers to share questions and concern.s

 Language learning materials collection on the second floor of the Library.

-Weekly for 60-90 minutes for a minimum of one year, plus prep time.
+Weekly for 60-90 minutes for a minimum of nine months, plus prep time.
 (Of course, you are allowed to have vacations!)

 For more information, contact Karen Evans, Wellesley ESL Program Coordinator, at 781-591-1247 or via e-mail.

 Please submit an Application Form and a CORI Request Form.
 You must be at least 18 years old.